FEniCS/dolfinx/demo/documented/neumann-poisson/python/documentation.rst

 ``W``.
 The actual computation is performed by calling :py:func:`solve<dolfin.fem.solving.solve>`.
 The separate components ``u`` and ``c`` of the solution can be extracted by calling the split function.
-Finally, we plot the solutions to examine the result.
+Finally, we output the solution to a ``VTK`` file to examine the result.

 .. code-block:: python